Pere-Isenah/cs50-2022-python-task/problem set 0/README.md

 ```
 This...is...CS50
 ```

--Run your program with python playback.py.
+- Run your program with python playback.py.
 - Type This is our week on functions and press Enter.
 - Your program should output:
 ```
 This...is...our...week...on...functions
 ```

 - Run your program with python playback.py.
 - Type Let's implement a function called hello and press Enter.